 In most cases, the means test calculation won't change if a Chapter 7 qualified debtor decides to file for Chapter 13 bankruptcy to catch up on a secured debt.
 In the zero percent plan, the debtor will likely propose to pay the following over three to five years:

 The debtor must pay any priority debt in full over the course of the plan.
-However, the balance owed for all arrearages, car payments, and priority debts can be spread out over the duration of the plan.
+However, you can spread out the balance owed for all arrearages, car payments, and priority debts over the duration of the plan.

 Also, being a zero percent plan, the debtor won't have to pay anything to nonpriority unsecured creditors.
 Balances on any of those debts will get wiped out after the debtor completes the plan.
 (You'll find an example demonstrating how this works in What Is a Bankruptcy Zero Percent Plan?)